Ahmad-Alawneh99/template-node-server/README.md

 # template-node-server

-* A simple nodeJS server that can used as a template for new projects
+* A simple nodeJS express server configured with ESLint and unit tests

 ## Features